krishnachandran-u/autorecord/readme.md

 # autorecord
-## Generate lab records with a single click
+## Generate beautiful lab records with a single click!

 # Table of Contents
   - [Generate lab records with a single click](#generate-lab-records-with-a-single-click)